mgagvani/minecraft_texture_upscaler/README.md

 * Type in the model to use as they are written below.
 * The **EDSR** model supports x2, x3, and x4 upscaling.
 It produces the best results, but takes a lot of time to process images.
 * The **ESPCN** model supports x2, x3, and x4 upscaling.
 * The **FSRCNN** model also supports x2, x3 and x4 upscaling.
-It produces results the fastest results but isn't as accurate as EDSR.
+It produces results the fastest but isn't as accurate as EDSR.
 * The **LapSRN** model supports x2, x4, and x8 upscaling.
 * By default, the program tries to use CUDA bindings, which will only work if you have compiled OpenCV from source with the appropriate flags, and will only work with an Nvidia GPU.
 If you do not have CUDA it will fall back to using the CPU, which will take more time.